Aliases for GBE1 Gene

 GeneCards Summary for GBE1 Gene

 GBE1 (Glucan (1,4-Alpha-), Branching Enzyme 1) is a Protein Coding gene.
-Diseases associated with GBE1 include glycogen storage disease iv and polyglucosan body disease, adult form.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with GBE1 include adult polyglucosan body disease and glycogen storage disease iv.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds and 1,4-alpha-glucan branching enzyme activity.

 UniProtKB/Swiss-Prot for GBE1 Gene